rscode999/cnet/README.md

 std::cout << net;
 ```

-To use the network, enable it:
+To train and predict with the network, enable it:
 ```
-net.enable()
+net.enable();
 ```
-The method checks these criteria:
+The `enable` method checks these criteria:
 - The network has at least 1 layer
-- The network has a defined loss calculator and optimizer
+- The network has a loss calculator and optimizer
 - No layer has Softmax activation, except for the final layer
 - The output dimension of each layer equals the input dimension of the next layer

 If any criterion is broken, the `enable` method throws the `illegal_state` exception, a subclass of `std::runtime_error`.
-If all the criteria are met, the network's attributes cannot be changed.
+If all the criteria are met, the network cannot be mutated.
 Attributes can still be retrieved.

 To feed an input vector into the network:
 ```